bkrug/attendance-dropoff-reporter/README.md

 - Copy .env.example to .env
 - Navigate here https://api.planningcenteronline.com/personal_access_tokens to create a Personal Access Token and populate the environment variables "PLANNING_CENTER_CLIENT_ID" and "PLANNING_CENTER_SECRET"
 - Populate "REPORT_EMAIL_RECIPIENTS" with your own email address
-- Navigate here "" to lock up the Azure Managed Domain and populate "REPORT_EMAIL_SENDER" with "donotreply@[the-domain-you-found]
+- Navigate to the Email Communication Service to look up the Azure Managed Domain and populate "REPORT_EMAIL_SENDER" with "donotreply@[the-domain-you-found]
-- Navigate here "" and populate "AZURE_EMAIL_SERVICE_CONNECTION_STRING" with ...
+- Navigate to the Communication Service -> Settings -> Keys and populate "AZURE_EMAIL_SERVICE_CONNECTION_STRING" with either connection string
 - Press F1 and type "Azure: Start" and ENTER.
 - With function_app.py open, press F5.